 Here are 7 manners your child should master early in life.

 As a teacher, I was always big on manners in the classroom.
 I think it is completely possible to have a relaxed, warm environment without sacrificing social etiquette.
 In fact, those little rituals enhance a safe and predictable environment.

 1. They make life clearer and easier.
 Manners are shared rituals that cut corners and simplify social behaviour.
 They are a sort of social road map that cuts out social bumbling and discomfort.
 For example, shaking hands when we meet someone avoids having to make decisions about how to behave.
-They are especially useful to kids who often feel overwhelmed and ill-equipped in social situations, particularly with adults.
+Manners are especially useful to kids who often feel overwhelmed and ill-equipped in social situations, particularly with adults.

-- More importantly… manners are the birthplace of empathy.
+2. More importantly… manners are the birthplace of empathy.
 They are the acknowledgement that the world is not all about me.
 Yes, we often say please, thank you, or sorry with no thought, but when we do move beyond the automatic we are acknowledging someone else’s actions, experiences, and emotions.
 That’s empathy.

 Many schools have taken on the role of teaching manners.
 In the past, I’ve thought, surely that’s a parent’s job!
 But perhaps some parents don’t value those skills.

 Have we become a generation who associates ritual and manners with ‘old-fashioned’?
 Perhaps we have forgotten how easy manners can make life and how they build our relationships.

 I have a friend whose three-year-old is a quirky little fella.
 Whenever he meets someone he holds his hand out to shake and says, “Hi!
 How are you?
 I haven’t seen you for ages.”
 He says it whether he has ever met you before or not.